angeloglao/BinaryClock/README.md

 # BinaryClock
-SE 1A Binary Clock Project
+This is my Binary Clock Project, from SE 1A.
+Documentation inside!